rpunkfu/emojiz/README.md

 ## Install

-If you feel like getting those emojis yourself, feel free to grab script I wrote to scrape all of them, script is just a quick hack so I don't expect you'll like it, but if you want PRs are welcome!
+If you feel like getting those emojis yourself, feel free to grab script I wrote to scrape all of them, script is just a quick hack so I don't expect you'll like it, but if you want to improve it, PRs are welcome!

 ```bash
 $ git clone git@github.com:oskarcieslik/emojiz.git